Fye Bridge: History

 There is evidence of a timber causeway at the site, which likely dates back to the mid-10th century.
 There is also evidence of a mid-channel bar on the riverbed which would have assisted the construction of such a crossing.
 At this time, the crossing was on the principal north-to-south route through Tombland and past St Clement's church, suggesting that the crossing was of early importance.
 The crossing was protected on both sides by enclosed settlements.
 The ground was a peaty bog with gravel, and as such the roadway leading to the causeway, extending north to Fishergate and south to Elm Hill, was planked during this period.
 The first reference to a bridge on this site is in 1141, and the earliest record of a bridge there dates back to 1283.
 The bridge remained as timber over the medieval period.

 In about 1400 a two-arched stone bridge was built.
-This suffered flood damage and was rebuilt in 1573.
+This bridge is depicted on William Cuningham's map of Norwich drawn up in 1558.
+It suffered flood damage and was rebuilt in 1573.

 During the 17th century, Fye Bridge was the main thoroughfare linking northern and southern Norwich across the river, and was adjacent to the fish market, bringing high footfall.
+Next to the pillory at Fye Bridge was one of two ducking stools that are known to have existed in the city, the other being Jack's Pit.
+On a "‘sabbothe daye morninge" in 1600, Norwich servant Prudence Murrell saw John Buckingham "and two fellowes" pick up the Fye Bridge ducking stool and throw it into the river.
+Margaret Crookhill, who had called Merable Church a witch and had narrowly avoided the cage in 1628, was threatened with a ducking at this stool if more complaints were made against her.
 On the bridge was situated a stone market cross known as Stump Cross, until it was demolished in 1644.
-Next to the pillory at Fye Bridge was one of two ducking stools that are known to have existed in the city, the other being Jack's Pit.
-Here, Margaret Crookhill, who had called Merable Church a witch and had narrowly avoided the cage in 1628, was threatened with a ducking if more complaints were made against her.
-Another woman, Mary Clay, was ducked three times at this stool in 1670.
+Another woman, Mary Clay, was ducked three times there in 1670.
 The west side of the bridge featured a fortified gate until 1791.